 Jay Slater's death in Tenerife ruled 'accidental' after falling from height, coroner rules

-Jay Slater, 19, who went missing in Tenerife last summer sparking a huge search, died by accident after falling from a height, a coroner has concluded.
+Jay Slater, 19, who went missing in Tenerife last summer sparking a huge search, died by accident after falling from a height of around 20 to 25 metres, a coroner has concluded.

 Listen to this article